AskClaireGuiot/Exercise-6---Final-assignment/README.md

   - Footer

 **About the Festival Page**
+  - Header
+  - Hero
   - Welcome to the Festival
   - Festival Sponsors
   - Winter Concert Schedule
   - Upcoming Spring Musical advert
+  - Footer

 You decide what content to include in each content block.
-Most fo the content from the printed brochure is available in these documents:
+Most of the content from the printed brochure is available in these documents:
   - Content: https://docs.google.com/document/d/1pAEbxl2dFg_uSNnqkwqRoShs_m-wY9HrdzrtwlunxEc/edit?usp=sharing
   - Schedules: https://drive.google.com/file/d/1t4WeX7atkPSiKdSJjHvF5yOthheh9fMS/view?usp=sharing